lengran/OpenPrefirePrac/README.md

   - Attack A site from A ramp
   - Attack A site from scaffold
   - Retake B site from elevator
+- de_train
+  - Attack A site from A main

 TODO: